PKTINOS/PKod/README.md

 # PKod
-An esoteric language, that only allows storing in a single double value.
-With VB.NET interpretor.
+An esoteric language, that only allows storing just a single number.

 ## Documentation
 (Note: for documentation, # will represent ascii char code for next char in PKod code)